 Other ways of staying cool include using cooling bed sheets and pillows.
 Both of these bedding accessories may cause you to overheat at night— it won’t matter if you buy a plant-based foam mattress if you have heavy sheets or a heat-retaining pillow.
 Changing your bedding to encourage more airflow can keep you cool and improve sleep quality.

-Choosing bed sheets made of natural fibers like cotton, linen, wool, and bamboo viscose allows for better cooling because natural fibers offer better breathability than synthetic material.
+Choosing bed sheets made of natural fibers like cotton, linen, wool, and bamboo viscose allow for better cooling because natural fibers offer better breathability than synthetic material.
 Natural fibers wick away moisture and regulate body temperature, making them ideal for year-round use.

 A pillow to cradle the head and neck and encourage healthy spinal alignment may improve your sleep quality, but a pillow that traps heat will not.
 The right type of pillow creates cooler sleep with fewer disruptions.
 A good cooling pillow contains buckwheat, down, down alternative, feathers, latex, gel or plant-based memory foam, or natural fibers like cotton and wool.

 Mattress manufacturers offer sleep trials, warranties, and return policies as a way to reassure the customer of a sound purchase.
 Be sure to read the fine print of each before committing to a mattress and be wary of a mattress that lacks a sleep trial or return policy and warranty.